deMGoncalves/kuba.io/README.md

 ### Constructive Units for Well-Structured Applications

-Kuba's framework comprises several key components that work in harmony to create well-structured web applications:
+The Kuba is composed of several key units that work harmoniously to accomplish a task.
+This approach is based on Event Storming, a collaborative workshop technique for exploring and designing complex business domains.

-- **View**: The View component handles the rendering of HTML, CSS, and JavaScript, ensuring the correct display of the user interface.
-It empowers you to create stunning and responsive front-end experiences.
+- **View (JSX)**: The View component is responsible for rendering the user interface, ensuring the correct display of the state associated with the Root Aggregate.
+It utilizes the JSX syntax to facilitate the creation of interface elements and components.
-- **Root Aggregate**: The Root Aggregate component models the application's domain, defining its core functionality and data structure.
+- **Root Aggregate (Entity)**: The Root Aggregate class models the application's domain, defining its core functionality and data structure.
+It can be composed of other entities and is responsible for coordinating the interaction between them.
+The Root Aggregate encapsulates the business logic and provides methods and properties to manipulate and retrieve domain information.
 It consists of two vital parts:
-  - **Action**: The Action component manipulates the state of the Root Aggregate.
-It handles user interactions, triggers events, and performs actions that modify the application's data and behavior.
+  - **Action (Method)**: The methods of the Root Aggregate class, known as Actions, handle interactions from external agents, trigger events, and perform actions that modify the state of the Root Aggregate.
+They represent the available operations in the domain and allow external agents to interact with the application.
-  - **State**: The State component represents the current state of the Root Aggregate.
-It holds the data and information necessary for the application to operate.
-The State is updated by the Action component and utilized by the View component to render the appropriate user interface.
+  - **State (Getters)**: The getters of the Root Aggregate class, known as State, represent the current state of the Root Aggregate.
+They provide access to the data and information necessary for the application's functioning.
+Getters enable other components, such as the View, to retrieve the necessary data for rendering the user interface.
-- **Advice**: The Advice component plays a crucial role in managing cross-cutting concerns, such as logging, metrics, security, data updates, and formatting.
-By encapsulating these concerns, the Advice component ensures consistency throughout the application and promotes code reusability.
+- **Advice (Police)**: Decorators, also known as Advice, play an important role in managing cross-cutting concerns in the application.
+They handle tasks such as logging, metrics, security, data updates, and formatting.
+By adding decorators to the methods of the Root Aggregate, it is possible to apply additional behaviors to these methods, promoting code reuse and an aspect-oriented approach in programming.

-This modular approach enables a clear separation of concerns, facilitating maintainable and scalable architectures for your web applications.
+By dividing responsibilities into these constructive units, Kuba promotes a clear separation of concerns, facilitating the development of sustainable and scalable architectures for your web applications.
+Feel free to explore each component in more detail and leverage Kuba's modular structure to create well-organized and easily maintainable web applications.

 ### How It Works